-Being unable to prevent unintended harmful behaviors activates an urge to restore adequacy by reducing habitat unpredictability.
-This leads to promoting oneness and sameness through control and removal of sources of diversity.
-Out-groups are given the option to adapt, leave, or die.
+Being unable to prevent unintended harmful outcomes of behaviors activates an urge restore adequacy through reducing habitat unpredictability.
+This leads to the promotion of oneness and sameness through control and removal of sources of diversity.
+Out-groups are given the options adapt, leave, or die.

 Similarly, the inability to predict the behaviors of others activates an urge to curtail and control their behaviors.
 Again this leads to the options adapt, leave, or die.

-Even during a mass formation event, a minority of adequate agents persist in co-creation strategies, albeit very much curtailed.
+Even during a mass formation event there is still a minority of adequate agents who persist in co-creation strategies, albeit very much curtailed.

-For the habitat, this entails that co-creation features are minimally expressed.
-Only a few improve and protect the viability of the habitat, few are able and motivated to explore opportunities, and few see diversity as a resource.
+For the habitat as a whole this entails that the features of co-creation are minimally expressed.
+Only few improve and protect the viability of the habitat, few are able and motivated to explore opportunities, and few see diversity as a resource.

-During mass formation, the habitat is appraised as unsafe, deficient, and full of problems, and only a few experience it as safe enough to explore opportunities.
+During mass formation the habitat is appraised as unsafe, deficient, and full of problems, and only few experience it as safe enough to explore opportunities.

-What we have been describing for a general living agent manifests in humans as “authoritarianism.”
-And specifically as conceptualized by Karen Stenner in her 2005 book “The Authoritarian dynamic.”
+What we have been describing for a general living agent manifests within humanity as “authoritarianism”.
+And particularly as conceptualized by Karen Stenner in her 2005 book “The Authoritarian dynamic”.

 It tends to produce a characteristic array of stances, all of which have the effect of glorifying, encouraging, and rewarding uniformity and of disparaging, suppressing, and punishing difference.

-This suggests “social mimicry” as the driver of uniformity.
-And it indicates that **“diversity is a threat.”
+This suggest “social mimicry” as the driver of uniformity.
+And it indicates that “diversity is a threat”.

 Since enhancing uniformity and minimizing diversity implicate others and require some control over their behavior, ultimately these stances involve actual coercion of others (as in driving a black family from the neighborhood) and, more frequently, demands for the use of group authority (i.e., coercion by the state).

-This bluntly states that sources of diversity must be controlled or removed via curtailing and controlling the behaviors of out-groups.
+This bluntly states that sources of diversity must me controlled or removed via curtailing and controlling the behaviors of out-groups.